maelfabien/maelfabien.github.io/_posts/2019-7-6-Explorium_3.md

 The output prediction is 0, which means the model classifies this observation as benign.

 The base value is 0.3633.
-Feature values causing increased predictions are in pink, and their visual size shows the magnitude of the feature's effect.
-Feature values decreasing the prediction are in blue.
+Feature values that push towards a malignant tumor causing are in pink, and the length of the region shows how much the feature contributes to this effect.
+Feature values decreasing the prediction and making our tumor benign are in blue.
 The biggest impact comes from `radius_worst`.

 If you subtract the length of the blue bars from the length of the pink bars, it equals the distance from the base value to the output.